allmannyttan/felanmalan/README.md

 Go to http://localhost:3001/

-To create a user in Slussen, see [Slussen README](/allmannyttan/slussen).
+You need to create a user in `Slussen` to be able to connect to the api, see [Slussen README](https://github.com/allmannyttan/slussen/blob/master/README.md#usage).

 ### Config